Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 👉 The USP: Acts as a primer for customers who’ve seen the first ad.

-👉 The USP: The image creative doesn’t try to oversell – but establishes what the product is.
+👉 The USP: The image creative doesn’t try to oversell – but establishes how the product solves potential problems (like carrying stuff in a costume).

-👉 Key Takeaway: The marketing rule of 7 really comes to life in Facebook ads – and having clear – visual imagery with the least possible distractions or offers, ensures shoppers look for more information – in the landing page of course.
+👉 Key Takeaway: The marketing rule of 7 really comes to life in Facebook ads – and having clear – visual imagery with the least possible distractions or offers, ensures shoppers get what they’re looking for.

 👉 The USP: Shows the product in action, while showing free shipping in the ad copy.

-👉 The USP: Clean relatable copy with a really fun video.
+👉 The USP: Clean relatable copy with a solid visual hook – the post-it note.

 👉 Key Takeaway: Try shorter duration ads – ideally under 15 seconds to make sure your ad services the maximum possible placements while increasing view time and engagement.